mckeeh3/wing-plan/README.md

 ## Flight Training Scheduler Core Functions

 The provided template repository contains all the business logic defined in domain objects.
-Your objective is to implement the necessary Akka SDK components that interact with the domain objects, processing requests, commands, and events.
+Do not modify the provided domain objects, your objective is to implement the necessary Akka SDK components that interact with the domain objects, processing requests, commands, and events.

 ### Availability Management